Kong/insomnia-docs/docs/insomnia/git-sync.md

 ## Remote Repository Settings

-When configuring a remote repository, you can chose to either connect with GitHub or Gitlab.
-Another option is to setup with a remote repository.
+When configuring a remote repository, you can chose to connect with GitHub or GitLab, or manually set up a remote repository.

 ### Set up a remote repository with GitHub